aeriaframework/docs/aeria/index.md

 # Aeria Reference

-To see how common problems are solved using Aeria, visit [Help Topics](/aeria/cheatsheet/).
+To see how common problems are solved using Aeria, visit [Cheatsheet](/aeria/cheatsheet/).

 ## Types